 You might be suffering from excessive earwax buildup.

 Ear wax is actually dead skin from the ear.
-It is normal and has antibacterial properties and functions to traps dust that enters the ear.
-It is involved in the self-cleaning mechanism of the ear.
-In 90% of individuals, the ear has self-cleaning ability.
-It is unnecessary to clean with cotton buds or ear diggers.
-In fact, over cleaning the ears can lead to more wax production.
+It is normal and is even healthy when kept in an adequate amount.
+It also has antibacterial properties and helps to trap dust that enters the ear, facilitating the self-cleaning mechanism of the ear.
+In 90% of individuals, the ear has a self-cleaning ability, making it unnecessary to clean with cotton buds or ear diggers.
+In fact, over-cleaning the ears can lead to more wax production, which can be treated through ear wax removal.
 In some patients with skin conditions like eczema, it can lead to accelerated ear wax production.
-In these patients it can lead to impacted ear wax.
+In these patients, it can lead to impacted ear wax.
 Patients can experience hearing loss or ear infections with pain and discharge from impacted ear wax.
+As there is always a chance of developing excess ear wax, it is advisable to see your ENT doctor for ear wax removal regularly in order to avoid infection and other complications.

-This will need to be removed under ear vacuum suction under microscopic vision for it to be safe.
-The procedure is known as aural toilet.
-Ear Syringing is not always recommended as it introduces extra moisture into the ear canal and can potentially lead to injury of the ear drum.
+ENT doctors in Singapore will need to remove the impacted wax using ear vacuum suction under microscopic vision for it to be safe.
+The ear wax removal procedure is known as an aural toilet.
+Ear Syringing is not always recommended as it introduces extra moisture into the ear canal and can potentially lead to injury of the eardrum.

 There are some ear wax cleaning solutions that one can purchase over the counter.
 This can be attempted first to see if it helps unblock the ears.
 Sometimes it can make the blockage worse.